 Specifically, the side effects from the Pfizer vaccine were shown to be linked to HLA-A*0301, as shown in the image below.
 For example, people with this HLA type are twice as likely to have fever and chills and 1.5-fold more likely to have nausea, joint pain, and swollen lymph nodes.

 mRNA Side Effects Genotype Report

 How common is this genotype?
 Almost a third of Caucasians carry this HLA type.
 It varies a bit in other population groups.

 What can you do with this information?

 To state the obvious, if you have the HLA-A*03:01 type, you may want to plan for time off if getting the Pfizer vaccine – especially after the second dose and if you are under age 55.
 With boosters now being required in many places to be ‘fully vaccinated’, it will be interesting to see if this same increase in risk holds true for the third shot.

-Research studies have been announced that are investigating whether some people are genetically less likely to get SARS-CoV-2.
-It is likely that HLA types will play a role in susceptibility, but we will have to wait for those studies to be published.
+Research studies have been announced investigating whether some people are genetically less likely to get SARS-CoV-2.
+HLA types will likely play a role in susceptibility, but we will have to wait for those studies to be published.